geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 **distance_col**

-If set, a column containing the computed distances for matching geometries will be inserted into the resultant joined GeoDataFrame under the given name.
+If set, the resultant GeoDataFrame will include a column with this name containing the computed distances between an input geometry and the nearest geometry.